ezzylan/virtual-space-game/README.md

 ## References

-- [Getting Started with JavaFX - JavaFX and Visual Studio Code](https://openjfx.io/openjfx-docs/#IDE-VSCode) --> official docs from JavaFX team to setup VSCode with JavaFX
+- [Getting Started with JavaFX - JavaFX and Visual Studio Code](https://openjfx.io/openjfx-docs/#IDE-VSCode) --> official docs from JavaFX team to setup JavaFX in VSCode